Roast (comedy)

-A roast is a form of humor in which a specific individual, a guest of honor, is subjected to jokes at their expense, intended to amuse the event's wider audience.
-Such events are intended to honor a specific individual in a unique way.
-In addition to jokes and insult comedy, such events may also involve genuine praise and tributes.
-The implication is that the roastee is able to take the jokes in good humor and not as serious criticism or insult.
-The individual is surrounded by friends, fans, and well-wishers, who can receive some of the same treatment as well during the course of the evening.
-The party and presentation itself are both referred to as a roast.
-The host of the event is called the roastmaster, a pun on toastmaster.
-Anyone who is mocked in such a way is said to have been roasted.
+A roast is a form of insult comedy, originating in American humor, in which a specific individual, a guest of honor, is subjected to jokes at their expense, as well as genuine praise and tributes.
+The assumption is that the roastee can take the jokes in good humor and not as serious criticism or insult.
+The individual is surrounded by friends, fans, and well-wishers, who can receive some of the same treatment during the evening.
+The host of the event is called the roastmaster, since it rhymes with and plays on toastmaster.
+Anyone mocked in such a way is said to have been roasted.